 Emsi Burning Glass Initial Direct Indirect Induced IMPLAN Direct Indirect Induced captures the interconnection of industries, government, and households in the region.
 The Emsi Burning Glass MR-SAM contains approximately 1,000 industry sectors at the highest level of detail available in the North American Industry Classification System (NAICS) and supplies the industry-specific multipliers required to determine the impacts associated with increased activity within a given economy.
 The multi-regional capacity of the MR-SAM allows impacts to be measured in the region and state simultaneously, taking into account SCC's activity in each area, as well as each area's economic characteristics.
 In this analysis, impacts on the region include impacts from the college's regional activity, as well as the indirect and induced multiplier effects that reach the region from the college's activity in the rest of the state.
-For more information on the Emsi Burning Glass MR-SAM model and its data sources, see Appendix 5.
+For more information on the Emsi Burning Glass

-Multiplier effects in this analysis are derived using Emsi Burning Glass Multi-Regional Social Accounting Matrix (MR-SAM) input-output model that they demonstrate what would not have existed in the regional economy if not for the college.
+Multiplier effects in this analysis are derived using Emsi Burning Glass's Multi-Regional Social Accounting Matrix (MR-SAM) input-output model that they demonstrate what would not have existed in the regional economy if not for the college.